 Public Space

-A New Public Private Relationship At Public Space Endorses Access To Culture
+A New Public Private Relationship at Public Space Endorses Access to Culture

 Two brothers, one dream.
 Julian and Daniel Hahn are the masterminds behind the transformation of unused public space in Munich into dreamy places.